Frequently Asked Questions

 I source only legally harvested skulls from small taxidermists across the country.
 There is no one specific place.
 Alligator skulls come from alligator farms in Florida.
 I try to seek out skulls found in nature by people when I can.
 Many of my deer skulls come from hunters and nature lovers, and coyote skulls come largely from predator control programs across the country.

 "Can I get a custom skull?"

 "How do you make these?
 Can you post a video?
 What paint do you use?
 How do you adhere the crystals?"

 I keep the methods I use for creating my pieces private.
 I know that many artists would like to try creating a piece with a skull they have, but daily I get tagged in photos from artists actively working to make cheap copies of my work.

 "Would you ever do a --(Insert rare, unusual or endangered animal) skull in your style?"

 There is a narrow window of species I work with and I verify the conservation status of each one.
-I do not work with most big trophy species (think Africa) or most birds, as well as big cats.
+I do not work with most big trophy species (think Africa), almost any birds, as well as big cats.
 I absolutely never, ever, work with bats due to the over harvest of them, as well as the number of them displaced or killed each year by human activity.

 "Why are some skulls not available in certain states, like California?"